43 Cancer Myths You Need to Stop Believing

 Myth: No progress has been made in fighting cancer

 “This simply isn’t true.
 There’s still a long way to go.
 There are some cancers where progress has been much slower—such as lung, brain, pancreatic and esophageal cancers.
 And when you lose someone you love to cancer, it can feel as though no progress has been made at all.
 Significant progress has been made, and many, including our team at the Medical College of Wisconsin, are performing cutting-edge research to continue the fight.
-We’re working hard to make sure nobody loses his or her life prematurely to the disease.”—Sailaja Kamaraju, MD, MS, Assistant Professor of Medicine for the Medical College of Wisconsin.
+We’re working hard to make sure nobody loses his or her life prematurely to the disease.”—Sailaja Kamaraju, MD, MS, Assistant Professor of Medicine for the Medical College of Wisconsin in New Berlin, Wisconsin.
 These recent groundbreaking advancements in cancer research will reassure you.

 Myth: There is nothing you can do to lower your risk of developing breast cancer